dnav/dynlink/draft-ietf-core-dynlink.md

 The Notification Band parameter can only be supported on resources with a scalar numeric value.

+###Minimum Evaluation Period (epmin) {#epmin}

+When present, the minimum evaluation period indicates the minimum time, in seconds, the server MUST wait between two consecutive evaluations of measurement conditions of a resource.
+In the absence of this parameter, the minimum evaluation period is not defined and thus not used by the server.
+The minimum evaluation period MUST be greater than zero otherwise the receiver MUST return a CoAP error code 4.00 "Bad Request" (or equivalent).

+After the expiry of epmin, the server MAY immediately perform an evaluation per the Notification Attributes.

+###Maximum Evaluation Period (epmax) {#epmax}

+When present, the maximum evaluation period indicates the maximum time, in seconds, the server MAY wait between two consecutive evaluations of measurement conditions of a resource.
+When the maximum evaluation period expires after the previous measurement, a new measurement MUST occur.
+In the absence of this parameter, the maximum evaluation period is not defined and thus not used by the server.
+The maximum evaluation period MUST be greater than zero otherwise the receiver MUST return a CoAP error code 4.00 "Bad Request" (or equivalent).

+If both the epmin and epmax attributes are defined, the epmax MUST be greater than epmin, otherwise the receiver MUST return a CoAP error code 4.00 "Bad Request" (or equivalent).

 ## Server processing of Conditional Notification Attributes

 Pmin, pmax, st, gt, lt and band may be present in the same query.
-Howver, they are not defined at multiple prioritization levels.
+However, they are not defined at multiple prioritization levels.
 The server sends a notification whenever any of the parameter conditions are met, upon which it updates its last notification value and time to prepare for the next notification.
 Only one notification occurs when there are multiple conditions being met at the same time.
 The reference code below illustrates the logic to determine when a notification is to be sent.

 ~~~~
 bool notifiable( Resource * r ) {